Banding Together to Fight Cankerworms

 If you are concerned about small trees and shrubs in the yard, talk to your garden center folks about sprays – follow directions carefully.
 An arborist can be consulted about larger trees.
 The best defense is banding with tar paper and Tanglefoot in early fall.

 The City of Charlotte offers a matching program for tree banding, and neighborhoods can apply to Charlotte’s Neighborhood Matching Grants Fund for up to $3,000 toward banding trees.
-The City of Charlotte provides additional information about cankerworms and tree banding, including retailers with tree banding supplies.
+The City of Charlotte provides additional information about cankerworms and tree banding, including retailers with tree banding supplies, and an online pre-application workshop.

 Tree Care Tips